 I went to a whisky tasting, yes I know, bad idea to go to an event specifically about drinking so early in recovery.
 Especially because scotch whisky was one of my drinks.
 But I knew E would be there and I wanted to accept the invitation from the hosts.
 I didn't want to disappoint people.
 Another no-no in recovery safety.

 The not drinking part was actually fine, but the isolation from the camaraderie was hard.
-It was a true blind tasting, so the party was really centered around the table, the characteristics of the different pours-and I was outside of that inner circle, outside that dialog and coolness, sitting with soda water on a couch.
+It was a true blind tasting, so the party was really centered around the table, the characteristics of the different pours and I was outside of that inner circle, outside that dialog and coolness, sitting with soda water on a couch.
 Boo.

 Husband said to me at the end of the night that he felt bad for me, he knew how I would feel about not "man-ing up" with the scotch drinking and having to tea tottering in the fringes.
 He gets me.

 How else could I get the approval of a working class alcoholic dad but to show up in his world?
-The only problem was that I can a girl.
+The only problem was that I was a girl.
 So I stripped down my girliness as much as I could and became externally tough, versed in his language and became indoctrinated in disdain for femininity and myself by association.
 But consciously, I wasn't stripping away my identity, I felt proud to break the lady stereotypes out there.
 I thought I was rebellious and embodying the quote: "well-behaved women seldom make history."
-But this led me to being the last one at the bar, never saying no to another drink, romanticizing drinking alone and both covering and accessesing my emotions with a strong drink.
+But this led me to being the last one at the bar, never saying no to another drink, romanticizing drinking alone and both covering and accessing my emotions with a strong drink.